Lutheran&Lakewood Hospitals Name Two Physician Leaders to Become Hospital Presidents in January 2012

 About Cleveland Clinic

 Celebrating its 90th anniversary, Cleveland Clinic is a nonprofit multispecialty academic medical center that integrates clinical and hospital care with research and education.
 It was founded in 1921 by four renowned physicians with a vision of providing outstanding patient care based upon the principles of cooperation, compassion and innovation.
 Cleveland Clinic has pioneered many medical breakthroughs, including coronary artery bypass surgery and the first face transplant in the United States.
 U.S.News & World Report consistently names Cleveland Clinic as one of the nation’s best hospitals in its annual “America’s Best Hospitals” survey.
 About 2,800 full-time salaried physicians and researchers and 11,000 nurses represent 120 medical specialties and subspecialties.
-Cleveland Clinic Health System includes a main campus near downtown Cleveland, nine community hospitals and 15 Family Health Centers in Northeast Ohio, Cleveland Clinic Florida, the Lou Ruvo Center for Brain Health in Las Vegas, Cleveland Clinic Canada, and opening in 2013, Cleveland Clinic Abu Dhabi.
+Cleveland Clinic Health System includes a main campus near downtown Cleveland, nine regional hospitals and 15 Family Health Centers in Northeast Ohio, Cleveland Clinic Florida, the Lou Ruvo Center for Brain Health in Las Vegas, Cleveland Clinic Canada, and opening in 2013, Cleveland Clinic Abu Dhabi.
 In 2010, there were 4 million visits throughout the Cleveland Clinic health system and 155,000 hospital admissions.
 Patients came for treatment from every state and from more than 100 countries.
 Visit us at www.clevelandclinic.org.
 Follow us at www.twitter.com/ClevelandClinic.

 Cleveland Clinic News Service is available to provide video interviews and B-roll.